 More than thirty (30) employees……$500.00

-You must submit documentation evidencing that your business is registered with the Secretary of State's Office or your local City Clerk's Office.
-Failure to submit this documentation will result in the denial of you registration.
+If you are a corporation you must submit documentation evidencing that your business is registered with the Secretary of State's Office.
+If you are doing business under a d/b/a (also referred to as a fictitious name) you must provide a copy of your D/B/A (Doing Business As) certificate from your local City or Town Clerk's Office.
+Failure to submit this documentation will result in the denial or delay of your registration.

-Q. How long does it take to process an HIC registration?
+Q5.
+How long does it take to process an HIC registration?

 PLEASE READ CAREFULLY TO MAKE SURE YOU ARE FOLLOWING THE LAW

-2. Abandoning or failing to perform, without justification, any contractor or project engaged in or undertaken by a registered contractor or subcontractor, or deviating from or disregarding plans or specifications in any material respect without the consent of the owner;
+2. Abandoning or failing to perform, without justification, any contract or project engaged in or undertaken by a registered contractor or subcontractor, or deviating from or disregarding plans or specifications in any material respect without the consent of the owner;

 3. Failing to credit to the owner any payment they have made to the contractor or his salesperson in connection with a residential contracting transaction;